great-expectations/great_expectations/docs/getting_started/typical_workflow.rst

 In the world of software testing, if a program does not pass a test, it usually means that the program is wrong and must be fixed.

-In data testing, if data does not meet expectations, the response to a failing test is triaged into 3 categories:
+In pipeline and data testing, if data does not meet expectations, the response to a failing test is triaged into 3 categories:

-* The data is fine, but the validation result revealed a characteristic that the team was not aware of.
-The team's data scientists update the expectations to reflect this new information.
-The user interface for this process is as described in the `Authoring expectation suites` section above: review the validation result in DataDocs, run the CLI `suite edit` command to generate a Jupyter notebook for editing the expectation suite, and then use the generated notebook to update the expectations while testing them against the data batch that did not pass the validation.
+1. **The data is fine, and the validation result revealed a characteristic that the team was not aware of.**
+  The team's data scientists or domain experts update the expectations to reflect this new discovery.
+  They use the process described above in the Review and Edit sections to update the expectations while testing them against the data batch that failed validation.
-* The data is "broken", but can be recovered.
-An example would be the users table we mentioned in the previous sections has the dates in the wrong format.
+2. **The data is "broken"**, and **can be recovered.**
+  For example, the users table could have dates in an incorrect format.
   Data engineers update the pipeline code to deal with this brokenness and fix it on the fly.
+3. **The data is "broken beyond repair".**
+  The owners of the pipeline go upstream to the team (or external partner) who produced the data and address it with them.
+  For example, columns in the users table could be missing entirely.
-* The data is "broken beyond repair".
-The owners of the pipeline go "upstream" to the team (or an external partner) who produced the data and address it with them.
-The validation result in Data Docs makes it easy to communicate what exactly is broken, since it shows the expectation that was not met and examples of non-conforming data.
+  The validation results in Data Docs makes it easy to communicate exactly what is broken, since it shows the expectation that was not met and observed examples of non-conforming data.